ingelity/nativescript-dictionary/README.md

 ## Instalation

+1) Setup nativescript on your OS (https://docs.nativescript.org/start/quick-setup).
+2) From this app's root directory run "npm i" to install required node modules.
-To use the app run "npm run build" and then take the file "platforms/android/app/build/outputs/apk/debug/app-debug.apk" and copy it to your phone where you can click on it to install the app.
+3) To generate the app run "npm run build" and then take the file from "platforms/android/app/build/outputs/apk/debug/app-debug.apk" and copy it to your phone where you can click on it to install the app.